lucasdupin/ml-image-scaling/project_report.md

 * Patch size: 10x10 -> 15x15
 	* Smaller sizes won't have enough data to recreate the bigger version.
 	* Bigger patches require deeper network with way more data than I had available to generate a sharper output.
+* Dropout removes information randomly from the image, and since my dataset never overfits and I'm trying to recover edges, wasn't a good addition to the net.

 To make sure the test results are reliable, three sets were created:
 	* Training: with 75% of the data